Introduction

 A need is an item that is necessary for survival.
 For example, water, food, shelter, and clothing are universal needs.

 A want is an item that is not necessary for survival but is nice to have.
-For example, exotic vacations, fancy TVs, and smartphones are all common Canadian wants.
+For example, leisure vacations, technologically-advanced televisions, and expensive cars are all examples of common Canadian wants.

-Since money is a scarce (limited) resource, you should spend your money on needs such as food, before you spend it on a vacation.
+Since money is a scarce (limited) resource, it is important that money is spent on needs such as food, before you spend it on a leisure vacation.
 Once the money is gone, it’s gone.

 Explain why the discipline of economics is sometimes called the science of choice.